udaykumarv01/UdaykumarV/README.md

 # 💫 About Me:
-I am now learner of python
+I am now learner of software

 ## 🌐 Socials: